vlgbalubar-collab/9platinumcs3/q1/OOPActIII/classRelationships.md

 Class: Achievements: An object that recognizes your excellence, hard work, and participation in the game.

 # Association
-Almost every game in Steam has achievements.
+A Steam game HAS-A/an achievement.
 It means that every game has achievements to recognize the players' participation and planting the goal to have more.

 # Multiplicity